TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe81_entity_projectile/README.md

 # MBE81_ENTITY_PROJECTILE

-This example shows you how to create simple projectile entities-
+This example shows you how to create simple projectile entities-<br>
-1) Throwable entities - vanilla examples are Snowball, Egg
+1) Throwable entities - vanilla examples are Snowball, Egg<br>
-2) Other Projectiles - vanilla examples are Arrow and LLamaSpit (both are IProjectiles)
+2) Other Projectiles - vanilla examples are Arrow and LLamaSpit (both are IProjectiles)<br>

 -------EmojiEntity (mbe81a) -------<br>
 This can be thrown like a snowball, randomly producing either a happy face projectile or a grumpy face projectile.
 The Entity contains an ItemStack which is used to render the projectile using a SpriteRenderer, i.e. it just draws the icon of the item, rotated to directly face the viewer.
 When the projectile hits its target, it applies a potion effect.

-The pieces you need to understand are located in:
+The pieces you need to understand are located in:<br>

 * `StartupClientOnly`, `StartupCommon`
 * `EmojiItem`